 3. Preferential Treatment, Gifts and Entertainment

 No Supervised Person of the Firm shall seek or accept favors, preferential treatment or any other personal benefit because of his or her association with the Firm, except those usual and normal benefits directly provided by the Firm.

 No Supervised Person of the Firm shall accept or offer any entertainment, gift or other personal benefit that may create or appears to create a conflict between the interests of such person and the Firm.
-Supervised Persons are prohibited from receiving any gift or other personal benefit of more than de minimis value from any person or entity that does business with or on behalf of the Firm.
+Supervised Persons are prohibited from receiving any gift or other personal benefit of more than de minimis value (see Exhibit A for definition of de minimis) from any person or entity that does business with or on behalf of the Firm.
 In addition, Supervised Persons are prohibited from giving or offering any gift or other personal benefit of more than a de minimis value to any person or entity who is an existing or prospective client or any person that does business with or on behalf of the Firm and shall be absolutely prohibited from giving or offering any gift or other personal benefit to any client or prospective client that is a governmental entity or official thereof or official of any governmental entity investment, retirement or pension fund.
 For purposes of this Code, de minimis is defined as reasonable and customary business entertainment, such as an occasional dinner, a ticket to a sporting event or the theater, or comparable entertainment which is neither so frequent nor so extensive as to raise any question of propriety.
 Supervised Persons shall comply with the Gift and Entertainment Procedures attached hereto as Exhibit A. Any questions regarding the receipt of any gift or other personal benefit should be directed to the Compliance Officer.